Total Pageviews

 Breaking up the task into 9 sub tasks:

-In various levels of this task the team members needed to consider the following aspects: Brainstorming: What should be exact position of holding the rod..?? such reasoning will definitely help in better performance.
 Communication: It meant that the team mates discuss the problem and communicate their issues to the superiors as well as to their peers.
 They must have a clear understanding of the situation before attempting the task.

-Conflictsresolution among team member: Optimizing different opinion and come up with a most feasible solution and come up with one member that should lead the group.
+Conflicts resolution among team member: Optimizing different opinion and come up with a most feasible solution and come up with one member that should lead the group.

 Clearly defined standards - Team members must know what is expected of them individually in quantitative terms and not qualitative and vague terms like "positive attitude" and "high growth", as these words are ambiguous in their meaning.